-Damien Ma is Director of the Think Tank at the Paulson Institute, where he co-founded MacroPolo.
+Damien Ma is Managing Director of the Think Tank at the Paulson Institute, where he co-founded MacroPolo.
 He is the author or editor of the books, In Line Behind a Billion People: How Scarcity Will Define China’s Ascent in the Next Decade.
 He is the editor of The Economics of Air Pollution in China (by Ma Jun).
 He currently also serves as adjunct faculty at the Kellogg School of Management at Northwestern University.

 Previously, Ma was a Senior Analyst at Eurasia Group, the political risk research and advisory firm.
 At EG, he mainly focused on the China and East Asia markets, covering areas that spanned energy and commodities and industrial policy to elite politics and US-China relations.
 He also led work on analyzing Mongolian politics and its mining sector.
 His advisory and analytical work served a range of clients from institutional investors and multinationals to the US, Japanese, and Singaporean governments.